- Grammarly – 20 million users

 The website developers often tick headlines, features, benefits, social proof, Calls-to-Action, and resources on the homepage to ensure that your 24×7 salesperson doesn’t lack competency.

-But they miss out on adding a significantly lesser-known yet deciding element to the site.
+But they miss out on adding a significantly lesser-known yet deciding element to

 A Hero Image.